JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-24-black-point-to-musha-cay.md

 ![high-low-cay](/images/high-low-cay.jpg)

-*It just kept getting better*
+*High Cay (left), Cave Cay (right), and 'low cay' (middle)*

 We passed by a deep ocean cut and our path led us right up against Musha Cay.
 It's a seven-hundred acre private island owned by the illusionist David Copperfield.
 It's one of several cays in the area that he purchased in the early 2000’s.
 In a not-selfish-at-all move he renamed the western bay after himself and created an exclusive resort on the island that costs upwards of forty grand a night.
 Emphasis on exclusive.

 He states on his website that all of the magic and joy he has found in life has been recreated on the island.
-I’m sure it would be a crazy experience to stay there, but I found a free youtube video walkthrough that seems much more economical.
+I’m sure it would be a crazy experience to stay there, but I found a free Youtube video walkthrough that seems much more economical.
 There are also claims of private waves, sun, and moonlight.
 Now I may be mistaken because I’m not a member of the “wealthy individuals” club, but I don’t think there are any exclusive rights to those things.

 ![musha-cay](/images/musha-cay.jpg)